huntt1/huntt1.github.io/About/About.md

 Tom Hunt

 Senior at UMBC

-Geography and Environmental Science with a Certificate in GIS science.
+Majoring in Geography and Environmental Science with a Certificate in GIS science.